 11. Funding for the local Food Bank

 and further afield some examples of how the Club to causes; our annual 'Shoe Box' appeal to send gifts to needy families in Eastern Europe, crisis funding for tragedies like the Doncaster floods, the wildfires in Australia and violent weather events in the Philippines, the Caribbean, Sri Lanka and many other emergencies.
+We are also part of Lend with Care - a micro-financing scheme to help entrepreneurs in developing countries provide employment and support their families.

 The project, led by Rotarian Carole Samuel, began in the Spring of 2013 with the aim of improving the lives of children who live in the path of the radiation cloud that blanketed their area of Belarus when the Chernobyl power plant exploded.
 The explosion was over 30 years ago, but the land and water sources here continue to be contaminated, causing cancers and severely weakening children’s immune systems.
 Carole was successful in raising money to purchase sorely needed equipment, replace cracked and broken windows and frames with double glazing (it gets down to way below freezing in the winter), and refurbish toilet facilities at Korovatichi school.
 President Elect Martin Chilvers is picture with Carole above.